Schalk1e/cleanfreak/README.md

 1. No files in the Downloads folder.
 2. No icons on Desktop.
-3. No empty files or folders.
+3. No empty files or folders
 4. No large and unnecessary cache files.
 5. No unnested files in Documents.
 6. Correct file types in associated folders.